pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

   ``on_demand`` or ``background`` download policy), feel free to skip this step.
 * Save all artifact and content data in one transaction:

   * in case of downloaded content, create an instance of :class:`~pulpcore.plugin.models .Artifact`.
 Set the `file` field to the absolute path of the downloaded file.
-Pulp will move the file into place when the Artifact is saved. which refers to a downloaded file on a filesystem and contains calculated checksums for it.
+Pulp will move the file into place when the Artifact is saved.
+The Artifact refers to a downloaded file on a filesystem and contains calculated checksums for it.
   * in case of downloaded content, update the :class:`~pulpcore.plugin.models.ContentArtifact` with a reference to the created :class:`~pulpcore.plugin.models.Artifact`.
   * create and save an instance of the :class:`~pulpcore.plugin.models.RepositoryContent` to